philippgerard/hillcharter/README.md

 # Hill Chart Publisher

-Automated CLI tool to generate beautiful hill charts.
-Save them locally or publish to Notion pages.
+Automated CLI tool to generate beautiful hill charts and save them locally.
 Stop drawing project status by hand!

 ## What are Hill Charts?